ahuacate/pve-nas/README.md

 Prepare all new disks by wiping them.
 You can also re-connect to an existing Ubuntu NAS storage backend.

 ## 3.1.
 Create the Ubuntu NAS CT
 Use this script to start the PVE NAS Installer.
 The User will be prompted to select an installation type.
 Select `Ubuntu Nas - Ubuntu CT based NAS`.
-Run in a PVE host SSH terminal.
+Run in your PVE host SSH terminal.

 ```bash
 bash -c "$(wget -qLO - https://raw.githubusercontent.com/ahuacate/pve-nas/main/pve_nas_installer.sh)"